AcademySoftwareFoundation/opencue.io/content/docs/Concepts/spi-case-study.md

     *   Some SSD for caching
 *   Connected to the database server over NFS

-The current dataset occupies approximately 1.2 TB, including historical data.
+The current dataset occupies approximately 1.2 TB, including 7 years of historical data.

 ## See also